-Associate Professor of American Studies and Film & Media Culture
+Professor of Film & Media Culture and American Studies

-Jason Mittell is Associate Professor of American Studies and Film & Media Culture at Middlebury College.
+Jason Mittell is Professor of Film & Media Culture and American Studies at Middlebury College.
 He arrived at Middlebury in 2002 after two years teaching at Georgia State University.
 He received a B.A. from Oberlin College and a Ph.D. from University of Wisconsin - Madison.

-He is the author of two books: Genre and Television: From Cop Shows to Cartoons in American Culture, (Routledge, 2004), and Television and American Culture (Oxford University Press, 2010).
-He is currently writing a book on narrative complexity in contemporary American television forthcoming from NYU Press and MediaCommons.
+He is the author of Genre and Television: From Cop Shows to Cartoons in American Culture, (Routledge, 2004), Television and American Culture (Oxford University Press, 2010), and Complex Television: The Poetics of Contemporary Television Storytelling (NYU Press, forthcoming), and and the co-editor of How to Watch Television (NYU Press, 2013).
 He maintains the blog Just TV.

 Professor Mittell teaches a range of courses on media and American culture.
 Recent courses include Television & American Culture, Theories of Popular Culture, Urban America & Serial Television: Watching The Wire, Sustainable Television: Producing Environmental Media, Storytelling in Film & Media, Media Technology & Cultural Change, and The Art of Animation.